Rabies in pets

-In most parts of Ontario, your cat or dog must be vaccinated for rabies as soon as it is 3 months old and must be kept up-to-date for its entire life.
+In Ontario, your cat or dog must be vaccinated for rabies as soon as it is 3 months old and must be kept up-to-date for its entire life.

 After your pet is vaccinated the first time, it must get a booster shot within 1 year of the date they were vaccinated.
 After that, your pet must be vaccinated for rabies every 1 to 3 years depending on the type of vaccine your veterinarian uses.
 Rabies vaccines used in Canada protect pets from all strains of rabies in North America.

 You could be fined if your pet isn’t vaccinated for rabies.

 Even indoor cats need to be vaccinated.

 Don’t allow your pet to wander freely unsupervised, especially at night when bats, foxes, raccoons and skunks are most active, as these animals are the primary carriers of rabies in Canada.